-Research College of Nursing began offering a Master of Science in Nursing degree in 1997.
-Currently five tracks are offered in the graduate program.
-The Adult-Gerontological Nurse Practitioner track prepares nurses to provide primary care for individuals, starting at age 13, and older adults.
-The Clinical Nurse Leader (CNL) track prepares nurses as generalists at the Master’s degree level to be a leader in quality improvement, communication, and lateral integration of care.
-The Executive Practice & Healthcare Leadership (EPHL) track prepares nurses for leadership and management roles in diverse healthcare delivery systems.
-The Family Nurse Practitioner track prepares nurses to provide primary care for individuals and families across the lifespan.
-The Nurse Educator (NE) track prepares nurse educators with knowledge and strategies for teaching in both clinical and academic settings.
-The RN-M.S.N. entry point option provides the opportunity for Associate Degree or Diploma nurses to continue their education toward a master’s degree in nursing.
+The College offers a Master of Science in Nursing (MSN) degree with three tracks, Executive Practice & Healthcare Leadership (EPHL), Family Nurse Practitioner, (FNP), and Nurse Educator (NE).
+The EPHL track prepares nurses for leadership and management roles in diverse healthcare delivery systems.
+The FNP track prepares nurses to provide primary care for individuals and families across the lifespan.
+The NE track prepares nurse educators with knowledge and strategies for teaching in both clinical and academic settings.

-Four post graduate certificate programs are offered: Adult- Gerontological Nurse Practitioner, Clinical Nurse Leader, Executive Practice & Healthcare Leadership, Family Nurse Practitioner, and Nurse Educator.
-The certificate programs are designed for individuals prepared with a Bachelor of Science in Nursing degree and a minimum of a Master's degree in nursing or a health related field who would like to develop specialty knowledge in these roles.
+Post-graduate certificate programs are offered for each track.
+The certificate programs are designed for individuals prepared with a Bachelor of Science in Nursing degree and a minimum of an MSN who would like to develop specialty knowledge in these roles.